That night was cold.

 Why aren’t more people talking about this?
 It’s a huge reason as to why Atlanta’s issue of homelessness has gotten so out of control.

-I’m not generalizing the entire population of people experiencing homelessness as drug addicts.
-But from the many homeless individuals I talked to, a vast majority contributed their situation to an addiction.
-We also heard from many of the people running the shelters that many people coming through where battling addictions.
+I’m definitely not trying to generalize the entire population of people experiencing homelessness as drug addicts.
+But from the many homeless individuals I talked to, a vast majority contributed their situation, at least in part, to an addiction.
+We also heard from the people running the shelters that many people coming through where battling addictions.

 Frederick dropped us off at Elizabeth’s place, and we grumbled as we spread out our trash bags, and settled down for another long night.